Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Niggas are stupid, bro.

-Dude, like self-snitching all over the place.
+Dude, like self-centering all over the place.

 So that was a really easy case for the FBI to get them on.

-Uh a bunch of them got arrested like two days ago.
+A bunch of them got arrested like two days ago.

-You know, I thought about covering it today.
+You know, I thought about covering today.

-I was like, you know what, no, I'm just gonna cover it, keep keep it political, and then we'll um we'll cover the true crime shit on Sunday with um with that.
+And then we'll cover the true crime shit on Sunday with that.

-Um sorry again, like I said, guys, for starting to stream late.
+Sorry again, like I said, guys, for starting to stream late.

-it was super annoying, man.
+It was super annoying, man.

 Very, very annoying.